Is your faith a lifestyle or a way of life?

 They find time each day to talk to God.
 They consult Him before making decisions.
 They strive to find God’s will for their lives.
 They speak of Him with their children daily.
 They look forward to Jesus’ soon coming.
 They see growth in their personal walk with Christ.

 Church is more than just a place to visit each week, study, and pray.
-It’s more than a place to meet friends and enjoy music and friends.
+It’s more than a place to meet friends and enjoy music.
 It’s a springboard for missions.
 It’s a place to nurture others.

 These Christians enjoy a meaningful relationship with Him.